New Courses for 2017

 Thursday, November 2 - Sunday, November 5, 2017

 This course covers much of what you need to know to successfully lead tours in DC.
 We go to every important Monument and Memorial, we go over timings ( esp. during busy spring season ), where groups can eat ( efficiently ), shopping, coach parking/pick-up/drop-off , and much more.
 Includes study material on DC that is very useful in preparing for the Washington, DC Guild's entrance exam.

 New this year is a test that I administer that will help you learn - no penalty for failure - this is just practice.

 Bob Brennan: Experienced Guide and Teacher

-The Fam trips visit the most frequented sites in a region, and provide subjects for commentary, which can vary substantially, based upon one's interests, areas of expertise, and what the focus of the tour is.
+The NYC and DC Courses visit the most frequented sites in a region, and provide subjects for commentary, which can vary substantially, based upon one's interests, areas of expertise, and what the focus of the tour is.
 They help you prepare for testing, which is required in NYC, and strongly encouraged in DC.
 We also cover coach routing, parking, pick ups and drop offs, food venues, and ,of course, where the bathrooms are!

 Courses are limited in size and will be offered twice per year, in the late fall - after fall foliage season) and early spring - before the busy Mid-Atlantic student season .